rafael-santiago/kryptos/doc/MANUAL.md

     kryptos_task_set_ctr_mode(ktask, &counter);

-    /* Perform the encryption steps and then 'counter' will be storing the curret value of the counter of the CTR mode. */
+    /* Perform the encryption steps and then 'counter' will be storing the current value of the counter of the CTR mode. */
 ```

 If you just want to use CTR mode without saving the counter status: